globz/kitchen-cli/README.md

 # kitchen-cli

-kitchen-cli is a simple and very basic version control software inside your command line embedded as a interactive "cooking simulator"
+kitchen-cli is a simple and very basic version control software embedded as an interactive "cooking simulator"

 This tool has obvious limitation and is aimed at solo developpers who want to manage a personal or small business project.